 As much as I would’ve loved to have spent a few days sailing around the islands and exploring the reefs, time and money constraints meant that a one day trip was my best option.
-I was staying with a Workaway host at Bush Holiday Village Cabins in Cannonvale, just outside of Airlie Beach, and had to try to arrange the trip around days off and other workers.
+After leaving Agnes Water, I had arranged to stay with a Workaway host at Bush Holiday Village Cabins in Cannonvale, just outside of Airlie Beach, and had to organise the trip around days off and other workers.

 When I arrived, I met a lovely English couple who told me that they had booked onto a one day tour through the holiday cabins and had not only loved it but had also managed to get a fairly decent discount.
 I decided to book with the same company and ended up saving around $30.00 on the $149.00 tour (always check what perks you get with a Workaway host!), making my full-day trip to The Whitsundays come in at the bargain price of $119.